-In 2015, I made some furniture changes, and rug changes, to the room and tried to soften the look with new throw pillows and slip-covered cushions for the rockers.
+In 2015, I made some furniture and rug changes to the room and tried to soften the look with new throw pillows and slip-covered cushions for the rockers.

-The gate also gives a direct access to the outside pen.
+The gate gave them direct access to the outside pen.
 No muddy paw prints on the rug and furniture every day.

-Of course we open the doors and let them enjoy the side deck too so sometimes they get to enjoy the whole space as well.
+Of course we would remove the gates and let them join us in the whole space.
 Supervised of course.

 Let me just tell you I love this green and white rug.
 I paid only $22 online at Lowe’s for it last summer and it is a plastic woven version.
 Not nearly as soft as the last rug but so much better to hose it down to clean it with soap and water – and it never smells like wet dog!